-According to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, the change of accounting policy has been applied retrospectively to all comparable years presented, including the opening and ending balances for the year ended December 31, 2019 and 2018.
+According to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, the change of accounting policy has been applied retrospectively to all comparable years presented, including the opening and ending balances for the year ended December 31, 2019.

-As a result of the change of accounting policy, the Company has charged to deficit in the amount of \$627,901 that were previously capitalized as mineral property assets at December 31, 2019 and 2018.
-Following the change of accounting policy, the acquisition cost in the amount of \$3,571,432 pertaining to the acquisition of CCEC was charged to the statement of operations and comprehensive loss as at December 31, 2020.
-For further details on the change of accounting policy and acquisition of CCEC, please refer to notes 3(b), 3(m) and 4 of the December 31, 2020 audited consolidated financial statements.
+As a result of the change of accounting policy, the Company has charged to deficit in the amount of \$627,901 that were previously capitalized as mineral property assets at December 31, 2019.
+For further details on the change of accounting policy, please refer to notes 3(b) and 3(m) of the December 31, 2020 audited consolidated financial statements, and note 3(b) to the condensed interim consolidated financial statements at March 31, 2021.